+The scenarios are updated annually by the National Grid ESO FES team.
 The technology types used in DFES and FES data have been standardised using 'building blocks'.
-In some areas, Regen and NG have included greater detail.
+In some areas, Regen and NGED have included greater detail.

 For example, the standard 'non-domestic' demand technology type is divided into ten sub-technologies for DFES, as these developments can have wide-ranging impacts on the distribution network.